yojassamarth06/RB-Case-Study-Code-Snippet/README.md

 AWS S3, IAM, Snowflake

 ### Files Included
-DATA_INGESTION.sql : This script serves as the core solution to demonstrate how semi-structured data can be ingested, parsed, and made analytics-ready using SQL.
+Sf_DataIngestion.sql : This script serves as the core solution to demonstrate how semi-structured data can be ingested, parsed, and made analytics-ready using SQL.

-data_analysis.sql (Optional): This optional script showcases how the flattened taxonomy data can be used for generating insights.
+DataAnalysis.sql (Optional): This optional script showcases how the flattened taxonomy data can be used for generating insights.

 ### Steps Overview
 1. Create Storage Integration